 Times were turbulent in the 1890s.
 They remind me of today in many ways.
 The coal mine at Cedar Mountain had to be impacted by the forces that swirled at the time.

-We left off in our last articles with photos of the first mine shaft at the intersection of 196th and Maple Valley Highway.
-Then we moved to my many attempts to reach the second shaft across the river.
-Now we are going to focus on how they ended up digging the third shaft on the highway side of the river.
+We left off in our last articles with photos of the first mine entrance at the intersection of 196th and Maple Valley Highway.
+Then we moved to my many attempts to reach the second across the river.
+Now we are going to focus on how they ended up digging the third on the highway side of the river.

 Here is a bit of a chronological history of the mine and how I think the turmoil of that time influenced things.

 - July 1884 – first shipment of coal from Cedar Mountain on the newly built railroad.
-This was the first shaft on 196th & MVH.
+This was the first slope on 196th & MVH.

 - 1885 – John McQuade worked for Colman on the mine.
 Watch for more on McQuade in future articles.

-- 1888 – that first shaft was abandoned and they moved across the river to the second and largest mine entrance.
+- 1888 – that first mine was abandoned and they moved across the river to the second and largest mine entrance.

 - March 1892 – December 1895 – the mine was totally shut down.
 Why?
 Was it because they got stuck on the fault again?
 Or was there another financial cause?
 A few history facts from those years that could have messed with a mine company.